UK, EU Resume Crunch Brexit Talks In London - UrduPoint

 But the coronavirus pandemic strained the already ambitious timetable, while the most divisive issues have stalled the talks for months.

-Without a deal, Britain would leave the EU single market and customs union at midnight on December 31 and significant barriers to cross-Channel trade and business would immediately be imposed.
+Without a deal, Britain would leave the EU single market and customs union on January 1, triggering immediate and significant barriers to cross-Channel trade and business.

 London and Brussels still insist they would prefer to avoid the economic disruption that this would entail.